 Skip to main navigation Skip to main content

-The Groundwater Section responds to requests for technical assistance and information related to groundwater resources throughout Kentucky.
-Assistance is often in support of our Field Operations Branch (Regional Offices) and other government agencies, but is available to the general public and private sector.
-In addition, the Groundwater Section can provide informed advice and recommendations, and may assist with on-site evaluations when warranted.
+The Groundwater Section provides technical assistance and information on groundwater resources and related features across Kentucky.
+Support is frequently provided to other government agencies, but services are also available to the public and private sector.
+The Groundwater Section can provide advice and guidance and may assist with on-site evaluations when appropriate.

 The Division of Water (DOW) utilizes an online dye-trace notification system that allows researchers to report dye injections for groundwater tracing.
 This tool streamlines the reporting process, increase accuracy and information sharing, and allows researchers to easily identify and coordinate with the dye trace efforts of other professionals.